Let’s create a simple automatic solar light circuit. My kids made it for daily use and to learn electronic circuits. They work well, so we are happy.

 How to builds

-He assembles the circuit on a breadboard as Figure 2 and tests it on sunshine.
+We assembled the circuit on a breadboard and tested it in the sunshine.

-I test Simplest automatic solar led light circuit as video below.
+We tested the Simplest automatic solar led light circuit in the video below.

 Want more brilliant ideas?
 Here’s how to get them through electronic circuits.

-Over time, smaller capacity batteries are becoming more and more difficult to find.
-We therefore modify the circuit new. for more convenience
+Over time, smaller-capacity batteries are becoming more and more difficult to find.
+We, therefore, modify the circuit. for more convenience

 If we don’t have 2 AA batteries.
 We have only one.
-We have many ways for using one AA battery drive LEDs.
+We have many ways to use one AA battery to drive LEDs.
 Now we use a Step-up DC to DC converter circuit below, it can convert 0.9V-4.5V to 5V for a mobile charger.
-It is very cheaper when buying 10 pcs it cost 0.8$ per one only. oh! cheaper than AA rechargeable battery.
+It is much cheaper when buying 10 pcs; it costs 0.8$ per one only. oh! cheaper than AA rechargeable batteries.

 Cut old LED then instead it with the step-up DC to DC converter circuit to drive 2 LEDs, R1 to reduce safe current for LEDs.
 We can find the resistance of R1